 These skilled people all come at a price.
 You are competing with every other business who also want these talented individuals which could mean you find it difficult to find the right people.
 Alternatively, you may feel that there is a shortage of the right people to fill your requirements.
 Whether you can find the right people or not.
 The costs of recruiting a qualified, talented person, or team, are high, and the time required to manage them means taking you eye off other areas of the business, like working on how to grow it further.

 Many small business owners are nervous about outsourcing.
 They worry about yet another cost to the business and the fear that their precious business information is in somebody else’s hands.
-There are so many advantages of outsourcing however and here are just a few to try to ease any worries that you may have.
+There are so many advantages to HR outsource however and here are just a few to try to ease any worries that you may have.

 1. A better return on investment